 KESQ News Channel 3 News Anchor

-In 2011, Karen won a regional Edward R. Murrow Award for her two part series, "It Happens to Boys."
+In 2011, the Murrow Award was presented for Karen's two part series, "It Happens to Boys."
 The series dealt with the troubling truths of child sexual abuse.

-Karen currently co-anchors the 5, 6 & 11 o'clock news on KESQ News Channel 3.
+You can watch Karen weeknights at 5, 6 & 11 p.m. on KESQ News Channel 3.